Shivansh-khare/Trip_manager/README.md

 # Trip-Manager

 ## Intention
-This app was made with the intension of solving some issues we face while managingtrips where many persons are paying bills . so this app will tell every one that whoneed to give how much amount to which person.
+This app was made with the intension of solving some issues we face while managing trips where many persons are paying bills . so this app will tell every one that who need to give how much amount to which person.

 ## Features
 * Manages multiple trips at the same time and even with the same members.